kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.130   Suspension of allocations.

-The Administrator may suspend the effectiveness of any allocation prescribed in §93.123 and the reservation requirements prescribed in §93.125 if he finds such action to be consistent with the efficient use of the airspace.
+The Administrator may suspend the effectiveness of any allocation prescribed in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.123   High density traffic airports.|§93.123]] and the reservation requirements prescribed in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.125   Arrival or departure reservation.|§93.125]] if he finds such action to be consistent with the efficient use of the airspace.
 Such suspension may be terminated whenever the Administrator determines that such action is necessary for the efficient use of the airspace.

 \[Doc.
 No. 9974, 35 FR 16592, Oct.
 24, 1970, as amended by Amdt.
 93-21, 35 FR 16636, Oct.
 27, 1970; Amdt.
 93-27, 38 FR 29464, Oct.
 25, 1973\]

 ### §93.133   Exceptions.

-Except as provided in §93.130, the provisions of §§93.123 and 93.125 do not apply to—
+Except as provided in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.130   Suspension of allocations.|§93.130]], the provisions of §[[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.123   High density traffic airports.|§93.123]] and 93.125 do not apply to—

 \(a\) The Newark Airport, Newark, NJ;